-Now it is time to connect the Delta 1010 rack-mount unit to the PCI host card that you have just installed.
+Now it is time to connect the Delta 66 break-out box to the PCI host card that you have just installed.
+Never attach the break-out box with the computer turned on.
+Doing so could damage the PCI card, and void your warranty.
 With your computer turned off:

-- 1. Mount the Delta 1010 rack-mount unit in your rack, or place it on a desktop in a convenient but secure place. - 2.
-Connect one end of the supplied host cable to the 25-pin D-sub connector on the rack mount unit. - 3.
-Connect the other end of the host cable to the 25-pin D-sub connector on the Delta 1010 PCI Host card that now resides in your computer. - 4.
-Connect the appropriate end of the 9V AC power supply into the wall outlet to supply standard house current.
-Plug the other end into the Delta 1010 9V AC power jack.
+- 1. Place the Delta 66 break-out box on a desktop in a convenient but secure place, or mount the unit in a 19" rack-mount chassis.
+Rack mounting may be accomplished with a universal rack-mount tray, using a 5mm screw through the tray and into the mounting hole on the bottom of the Delta 66 break-out box. - 2.
+Connect one end of the supplied host cable to the 15-pin D-sub connector on the break-out box. - 3.
+Connect the other end of the host cable to the 15-pin D-sub connector on the Delta 66 PCI Host card that now resides in your computer.

-Delta Driver Software Installation
+Delta Driver & Software Installation

-The Delta 1010 system includes a driver CD for Windows 98/95/NT and Macintosh, containing all Windows drivers, Macintosh drivers (including all ASIO and MIDI), and Delta Control Panel software.
+The Delta 66 system includes a "Drivers CD" for Windows 98/95/NT and Macintosh, containing all Windows drivers, Macintosh drivers (including all ASIO drivers), and Delta Control Panel software.
 To install these on your system, please follow these steps: